apache/pekko/docs/src/main/paradox/cluster-usage.md

 @ref:[Multi Node Testing](multi-node-testing.md) is useful for testing cluster applications.

-Set up your project according to the instructions in @ref:[Multi Node Testing](multi-node-testing.md) and @ref:[Multi JVM Testing](multi-jvm-testing.md), i.e. add the `sbt-multi-jvm` plugin and the dependency to `akka-multi-node-testkit`.
+Set up your project according to the instructions in @ref:[Multi Node Testing](multi-node-testing.md) and @ref:[Multi JVM Testing](multi-jvm-testing.md), i.e. add the `sbt-multi-jvm` plugin and the dependency to `pekko-multi-node-testkit`.

 First, as described in @ref:[Multi Node Testing](multi-node-testing.md), we need some scaffolding to configure the @scaladoc[MultiNodeSpec](pekko.remote.testkit.MultiNodeSpec).
 Define the participating @ref:[roles](typed/cluster.md#node-roles) and their @ref:[configuration](#configuration) in an object extending @scaladoc[MultiNodeConfig](pekko.remote.testkit.MultiNodeConfig):